The Brotherhood of Satan: Plot

 Ben, Nicky, and K. T. reach the Meadows home, and find Ed and Mildred's corpses.
 In town, Ben and his family are welcomed to spend the night at Pete's home, where Dr. Duncan makes an unannounced visit.
-Meanwhile, Jack, the town's Catholic priest, suspects there is evil abounding, and stays up late into the night researching devil worship.
+Meanwhile, Jack, the town's Catholic priest, suspects an evil influence in the town, and stays up late into the night researching devil worship.
 In his studies, he notices a preponderance of children figuring in the literature.
-Back at Pete's house, Nicky suffers a disturbing nightmare.
+Back at Pete's house, Nicky suffers a nightmare.
 In the morning, Ben decides they should leave.
-Peter offers them to borrow his car, but they get a flat tire on the edge of town.
-When they exit the car, Ben and Nicky realize that K. T. has vanished from the backseat.
+Peter allows them to borrow his car, but they get a flat tire on the edge of town.
+Upon exiting the car, Ben and Nicky realize that K. T. has vanished from the backseat.

 K. T. joins the town's children at the Barry house, where they play with toys and other party favors in a room decorated with murals of dead children and cloaked figures.
-Ben and Nicky return to town to report K. T. missing, and are met by Father Jack, who tells them she has been kidnapped by witches, who he believes will use her in a ritual along with the town's other missing children.
+Ben and Nicky return to town to report K. T. missing, and are met by Father Jack, who tells them she has been kidnapped by witches, who he believes will use her and the other missing children in a Satanic ritual.
 Meanwhile, Mike, another local resident, finds his son Joey wandering out of their home in a trance.
 He runs after him into the woods, where he is decapitated by an armored figure riding a horse.
 Father Jack witnesses the incident, and flees in terror to report it to Pete, Ben, and Tobey.

 Now having acquired a child for each member of the coven, Dr. Duncan begins the ritual at the Barry house, entreating Satan to help transfer their souls into the bodies of the young.
 Meanwhile, Ben, Pete, Tobey, and Father Jack unite and rush to the Barry house.
 Outside, Pete finds a toy horseman lying on the ground, with a blood-covered lance.
 This terrifies Father Jack, who realizes that the coven have been causing the children's toys to manifest as instruments to kill their parents.
 The men quickly break into the house, but find they have arrived too late—the witches have all perished, and their souls transferred into the children.
 When Ben, Pete, and Tobey break down the door to the ceremonial room, they find K. T. and the other children gathered around a cobweb-covered table, along with dolls resembling some of the coven members.
 The children stare at the men in silence.

 Cast

+Moore's daughter and mother appear in the film, as one of the children and one of the witches, respectively.

 Production

-The Brotherhood of Satan was filmed in Albuquerque, New Mexico in August 1969.